MRiffiAslett/ips_MaxRiffiAslett/README.md

 <div align="center">
     <img src="plots/task_plot.png" alt="Task Plot" width="1000"/>
 </div>
+<p align="center"><strong>Figure 2:</strong> Results of the experiments on MegaPixel_MNIST with a novel noise generation component.
+Four object-to-image ratios were tested: {0.008%, 0.034%, 0.078%, 0.13%} across four training dataset sizes {800, 1000, 2000, 4000}.
+Canvas size and patch size remain fixed at 3000 × 3000 and 50 × 50, respectively, and the O2I changes by varying the digit resolutions to 28 × 28, 56 × 56, 84 × 84, and 112 × 112 pixels.
+The noise digit thickness is set at 1.925.
+The model was trained for 100 epochs following the setup of IPS \parencite{bergner_iterative_2023}.</p>

 #### Attention Maps

 <div align="center">
     <img src="plots/attention_map_1.jpg" alt="Attention Map 1" width="1000"/>
 </div>
+<p align="center"><strong>Figure 3:</strong> Attention maps for different object-to-image ratios: 0.008% (left) and 0.034% (right) on a 1500 × 1500 canvas, with 800 noise digits on the left and 600 on the right.
+The maps display the top M (100) most informative patches at the end of a full forward pass with IPS.
+The digit and noise size on the left is 28 × 28 and on the right 56 × 56.</p>

 <div align="center">
     <img src="plots/attention_map_2.jpg" alt="Attention Map 2" width="1000"/>
 </div>
+<p align="center"><strong>Figure 4:</strong> Attention maps for different object-to-image ratios: 0.078% (left) and 0.13% (right) on a 1500 × 1500 canvas, with 400 noise digits on the left and 200 on the right.
+The maps display the top M (100) most informative patches at the end of a full forward pass with IPS.
+The digit and noise size on the left is 84 × 84 and on the right 112 × 112.</p>